GENERAL PROGRAM QUESTIONS

 How might an MEM or MF from Duke Environment offer career flexibility?

-An MEM or MF degree from Duke Environment arms you with the skills and experience you need to choose the career that’s best suited to your passions and goals.
-Nearly all of our graduates are employed within six months of graduating across a variety of sectors, ranging from consulting (25%), business (25%), non-profit or NGO (12%) and federal government (15%), as well as state and local government; research; entrepreneurship, academia and law.
+An MEM or MF degree from Duke Environment provides you with the skills and experience you need to choose the career that’s best suited to your passions and goals.
+Nearly all of our graduates are employed within six months of graduating across a variety of sectors, ranging from consulting (23%), business (21%), non-profit or NGO (17%) and federal government (13%), as well as state and local government; research; entrepreneurship, academia and law.
 Employment statistics>

-Oftentimes a Duke Environment graduate will leverage the career flexibility a MEM or MF provides by veering from their concentration, and repurposing their skills to an alternate career path.
+Duke Environment graduates often leverage the career flexibility a MEM or MF provides by veering from their concentration, and repurposing their skills to an alternate career path.
 For example, David Blaha (’81), who concentrated in Water Resources Management (WRM) while at Duke Environment, proceeded on to a career within sustainable consulting.
 David explains, “My education at Duke… has given me a strong, broad understanding of environmental issues and relationships and real credibility with my clients, colleagues, and governmental and financial sector managers.”

 What kind of benefits does the CPDC offer?